Cedric Humes

-Cedric Akeem Humes (born August 7, 1983 in Virginia Beach, Virginia) is an American football running back who was drafted by the Pittsburgh Steelers in the last round of the 2006 NFL Draft.
+Cedric Akeem Humes (born August 7, 1983) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the seventh round of the 2006 NFL draft.
+He played college football at Virginia Tech.

 Early life

 Humes is a notable alumnus of Princess Anne High School.
-Around 2001, Humes committed to Virginia Tech University.
+Around 2001, Humes committed to Virginia Tech.

-College
+College career

 Humes attended Virginia Tech.
 Humes missed the 2004 preseason scrimmages with an injury.
 Humes was instrumental in their 2005 ACC Coastal Division Title.
-He was named the MVP of the 2006 Toyota Gator Bowl after helping the Virginia Tech Hokies defeat the Louisville Cardinals 35-24.
+He was named the MVP of the 2006 Toyota Gator Bowl after helping the Virginia Tech Hokies defeat the Louisville Cardinals 35–24.

-NFL career
+Professional career

-The Steelers placed Humes on the practice squad/injured reserve list, ending his season.
+In 2006, the Steelers placed Humes on the practice squad/injured reserve list, ending his season.

-On December 21, 2006 Humes was signed to the New York Giants practice squad, whence he was sent to NFL Europe.
-During the off season there, Humes broke his neck during the last game of the season and was subsequently released in July, 2007.
+On December 21, 2006, Humes was signed to the New York Giants practice squad, whence he was sent to NFL Europe.
+During the off season there, Humes broke his neck during the last game of the season and was subsequently released in July 2007.